cardillan/mindcode/doc/syntax/SYNTAX-4-FUNCTIONS.markdown

 foo(1, 1);  // Calls foo(y)
 ```

+To match a function call with function declaration, the number and types (input, output or input/output) of function call arguments must match the number and types of function parameters.
+Optional and vararg arguments are taken into account when evaluating the match.

-Functions are primarily distinguished by the number of parameters.
-Declaring two functions with the same name and the same number of parameters results in an error.
-Please note that a function with output parameters, as well as a vararg function, takes variable number of arguments and therefore may clash with a function having a different number of parameters:
+When two or more function declarations could be matched by the same function call, the functions conflicts with each other.
+Declaring conflicting functions results in an error.
+Please note that a function with output parameters, as well as a vararg function, takes variable number of arguments and therefore may conflict with a function having a different number of parameters:

-* `void foo(x, y)`: called with two arguments
+* `void foo(a, b)`: called with two arguments.
-* `foo(x, y, out z)`: may be also called with two arguments when `z` is omitted
+* `void foo(x, y, out z)`: conflict - may be also called with two arguments when `z` is omitted.
-* `void foo(x, y, out z, args...)`: may be also called with two arguments when `z` is omitted and no additional arguments given
+* `void foo(m, n, out o, args...)`: conflict - may be also called with two arguments when `o` is omitted and no additional arguments are given.

+* `void bar(x)`: `x` is an input parameter
+* `void bar(out y)`: `y` is an output parameter, therefore the function is different from `bar(x)`.
+* `void bar(in out z)`: `z` is an input/output parameter, therefor the function clashes with both `bar(x)` and `bar(out y)`.

-Mindcode will report all clashes of function declarations as errors, even if there aren't any ambiguous function calls.
+Mindcode will report all conflicts of function declarations as errors, even if there aren't any ambiguous function calls.

 A user defined function may have the same name as a Mindustry Logic function.
 User defined functions override Mindustry Logic functions of the same name.
 When a function call matches the user defined function, the user defined function will be called instead of Mindustry Logic function: